aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

 }
 ```

 The **"meta"** section will always contain a "total" property on success.
-It's value is the number of items found in total for the current search filter.
+Its value is the number of items found in total for the current search filter.

 In the **"links"** section, all necessary links for navigating through the result set are listed including the link for the current request.